Types of columns

 Different types of lookups

-When you create a new lookup field you are creating a new Many-to-One (N:1) entity relationship between the entity you’re working with and the Target Record Type defined for the lookup.
-There are additional configuration options for this relationship that are described in Creating and editing entity relationships.
-But all custom lookups can only allow for a reference to a single record for a single target record type.
+When you create a new lookup column you are creating a new Many-to-One (N:1) table relationship between the table you’re working with and the Target Row Type defined for the lookup.
+There are additional configuration options for this relationship that are described in Create and edit relationships between tables.
+But all custom lookups can only allow for a reference to a single row for a single target row type.

 However, you should be aware that not every lookup behaves this way.
 There are several different types of system lookups as shown here.

-Use image fields to display a single image per record in the application.
-Each entity can have one image field.
-You can add an image field to custom entities but not to system entities.
-The following system entities have an image field.
-Those marked with an asterisk are enabled by default.
+Use image columns to display a single image per row in the application.
+Each table can have one image column.
+You can add an image column to custom tables but not to standard tables.
+Some standard tables have image columns defined.

-When image display is enabled for an entity, any records that don’t have an image will display a placeholder image.
-For example, the Lead entity:
+When image display is enabled for a table, any rows that don’t have an image will display a placeholder image.
+For example:

 People can choose the default image to upload a picture from their computer.
-Images must be less than 5120 KB and must one of the following formats:
+Images must be less than 10 MB and must be in one of the following formats:

 When the image is uploaded, it will be converted to a .jpg format and all downloaded images will also use this format.
 If an animated .gif is uploaded, only the first frame is saved.